Modern History Playlist

 |---|---|

-| Economic Exploitation | Drain of wealth, industry destruction created discontent |
+| Economic Exploitation | Drain of wealth, high taxation, and destruction of local industries created common suffering. |

-| Education | Spread liberal, democratic, nationalist ideas |
+| Education & Western Thought | Spread liberal, democratic, nationalist ideas; established Universities (Calcutta, Bombay, Madras) in 1857. |

-| Reform Movements | Social equality, rationalism promoted unity |
+| Reform Movements | Promoted social equality, self-respect, and unity as a necessary pre-condition for political freedom. |

 Fun Facts